aderbique/CSE571/assignments/assn2/ASSIGNMENT2.md

 A) Figure 1.4.1
 ![figure_1.4.1](media/search_problem.jpg)

-B.1) Heuristic = WG and GC have infinite weights and are not tolerated B.2) Heuristic = number of objects on side B - number of objects on side A
+B.1) Heuristic = WG and GC have infinite weights and are not tolerated.
+This is because the goal is never reached if the wolf eats the goat or the goat eats the cabbage.
+B.2) Heuristic = number of objects on side B - number of objects on side A. This will incentivize the goal state of getting everything to side B.